 Heartland Conservation Alliance’s Green Guard Stewardship Program connects community members to nature in their neighborhood and teaches them how to take care of it.
 In turn, preserving their natural areas helps them preserve their local identity.
 An appreciation for nature is a social value that can be learned from the stewards we train as they work in their community.
 As one’s sense of place evolves so does the pride they take in their community.
 In February 2016, Heartland Conservation Alliance launched its first class of stewards partnering with East High School.

-The program provides a stipend, water bottle and resources each week.
-Our partners help teach each class, exposing community members to a wide array of expertise and opportunities.
+The program provides a stipend and resources each week.
+Our partners help teach each class, introducing community members to a wide array of expertise and opportunities.
 The Green Guard Stewardship Program connects Kansas City communities to environmental knowledge and resources while improving environmental literacy in watershed health, plant identification, biodiversity, community engagement, green infrastructure, how to safely interact with wildlife in the city and land use.
 In addition, it increases community engagement within civic organizations who work to alleviate poverty by building capacity in order to protect natural areas for the enjoyment of all.

-We welcome community members, officials, teachers, local business owners and anyone else who wants to learn and have a voice in conservation!
+Who should participate?We welcome community members, officials, teachers, local business owners and anyone else who wants to learn and have a voice in conservation!
 Our program is designed so students and adults can learn together.
 Anyone 14 years or older is welcome; younger participants must be accompanied by a family member 14 years or older.
 We encourage those who are interested to contact Sarah at firstname.lastname@example.org for more information.

-NO!
+Does it cost anything?NO!
 Our program is free and will always be free.
 We are thankful for our sponsors and funders that help us provide this program to you at no cost.
 You will receive a small stipend at the end of the program because of the generous support of our partners.